 6:30 p.m.
 20 minutes of silence in the church

 7:00 p.m.
 30 minutes of video teaching and discussion in the Parish House

 Adult Education Study Sundays 9:00 – 10:00 a.m.

 “In the beginning was the Word, and the Word was with God and the Word was God.”
 So begins the powerful witness of the fourth Gospel.
 During the weeks of Lent we will read the Gospel according John and reflect on its beautiful language and unique perspective on the life, death and resurrection of Jesus.

-Thanks to everyone who has made a pledge for 2017!
+Thanks to everyone who has helped with this project!